tadam-framework/tadam-website/markdown/basics/installation.md

 Great 🎉.
 You already have your 🔥 own web server 🔥.

-Now open in you browser.
+Now open it your browser.

 ``` shell
 localhost:7404